marbuthnott/magnus_arbuthnott_CV/README.md

 ## Personal

 A Scottish bagpiper who features at weddings.
-A keen sportsman, from cycling Europe to captaining a charitable rugby team, and onto competitve ski racing I'm ready to try my hand at anything with an element of adventure.
+A keen sportsman; from cycling Europe to captaining a charitable rugby team, and onto competitve ski racing I'm ready to try my hand at anything with an element of adventure.
 I am lucky enough to be a fellow at the Royal Geographical Society where I go for a weekly kick of inspiration.
 An avid podcast listener, particular favourites include *Clockwise*, *The Indicator*, and NPR's *How I Built This*.